|

 - Focus on the process, not the outcome.

-- Understand group therapy is a growth process for you as an individual and the group as a whole.
+- Understand that group therapy is a growth process for you as an individual and the group as a whole.
 For example, an article by the National Institutes of Health shows that therapy groups can transition through five distinct phases: forming, storming, norming, performing and adjourning.

 - Be patient with yourself and others.

-- Be fully present in the moment, as much as possible.
+- Be fully present in the moment as much as possible.

 - See every interaction as a learning experience.